 Based on Dodge Charger R/T

 There aren't many full-size family sedans like the Charger.
 It's a rear-wheel-drive muscle car with an available V-8 engine.
-The Charger was redesigned last year with more aggressive exterior styling, a revised interior and a new base V-6.
-There are more changes for 2012 including a ne...
+The Charger was redesigned for 2011 with more aggressive exterior styling, a revised interior and a new base V-6.
+There were more changes last year including a n...
 Read Full Report

 What you should get in your warranty can be confusing.
 Make sure you are informed.